rainx0r/rainx0r/README.md

 ### ☀️ By day

 Researching generalisation & adaptation in RL.
 Also interested in AI4Science and Causality.
-Open to collaborations, [reach out](mailto:me@evangelos.ai)

 ### 🌙 By night